Post masthead background

 Technology in Property Management: What’s Transforming the Industry

-The category has expanded well beyond basic software, the global PropTech market is projected to reach $185 billion by 2034.
-Today’s PropTech includes AI agents that act autonomously, IoT devices that monitor building systems, and analytics tools that surface problems before they escalate.
+Today’s property technology includes AI agents that act autonomously.
+IoT devices monitor building systems.
+Analytics tools surface problems before they escalate.

 What Is Property Management Technology

 The category is broader than it might sound at first.
 A basic property management system (PMS) handles rent collection, lease tracking, and accounting in one place.
-PropTech goes further, encompassing smart devices, AI tools, and data analytics that don’t just store information but actually act on it.

 Artificial Intelligence and Automation in Real Estate Management Technology

 This isn’t about faster software.
 It’s about systems that think, decide, and act.
+The impact of technology on real estate has never been more direct.

 AI Agents That Execute Operational Tasks